Theoleehusky/jstris-bot/README.md

 # Jstris Bot
 (Still WIP on the algorithm)
 Heavily inspired by mkhan45's work.
-Configured for multiplayer (to destroy your friends in a private lobby).
+Configured for multiplayer (to beat your friends in a private lobby).
 First piece is hard dropped.

 ## Setup
 Takes screenshots on a 1920x1080 monitor.